Klass-World/YouTube-OAUTH-to-Make/README.md

 # YouTube-OAUTH-to-Make
-# OAuth Verification Site for Google Cloud
+# Klass-World YouTube OAuth App for Make Verification Site for Google Cloud

-This repository hosts a static website used for verifying the OAuth consent screen in Google Cloud.
+This repository hosts a static website used to verify the OAuth consent screen in Google Cloud.
 It includes:

 - **Homepage** with clear branding and ownership
 - **Privacy Policy**
 - **Terms of Service**

-These are required by Google to verify apps requesting sensitive or restricted scopes.
+Google requires these to verify apps requesting sensitive or restricted scopes.

 ## Live Deployment